matrix-org/sliding-sync/api.md

         ["m.space.child", "*"] // wildcard
       ],

-      // the initial timeline limit to send for a new room, live stream
+      // the timeline limit to send for a new room.
-      // data can exceed this limit
+      // If there are more than this number of events, a gap is created.
       "timeline_limit": 10,

       "filters": {
         // only returns rooms in these spaces (ignores subspaces) "spaces": ["!space1:example.com", "!space2:example.com"],
-        // options to control which events should be live-streamed e.g not_types, types from sync v2 }
+        // options to control which events should be live-streamed
+        // e.g not_types, types from sync v2?
+      }
     },
     {
       // first 100 rooms
       "rooms": [ [0,99] ],

-      // additional lists will use the request parameters from lists[0]
-      // by default, unless overridden.
       "filters": {
         // only rooms present in m.direct in account data will appear in this list "is_dm": true